Pierre-Olivier Gourinchas

-Pierre-Olivier Gourinchas (born 30 March 1968) is a French economist who has been the chief economist of the International Monetary Fund since 2022.
-Gourinchas is also the S.K. and Angela Chan Professor of Management at the University of California, Berkeley (currently on secondment to the IMF).
-At the University of California, he also directs the Clausen Center for International Business and Policy and is affiliated with the Haas School of Business.
+Pierre-Olivier Gourinchas (born 30 March 1968) is a French economist who served as the chief economist of the International Monetary Fund from 2022 to 2026.
+Gourinchas is the S.K. and Angela Chan Professor of Management at the University of California, Berkeley, the director of the Clausen Center for International Business and Policy, and is affiliated with the Haas School of Business.
 His research focuses on macroeconomics, in particular international macroeconomics and international finance.
 In 2008, Gourinchas received the Prize of the Best Young Economist of France.

 Biography

-Pierre-Olivier Gourinchas studied at the École Polytechnique (1987–90), École des Hautes Etudes en Sciences Sociales (1990-91), École des Ponts et Chaussées (1990-93), and Massachusetts Institute of Technology (1993–96), obtaining a Ph.D. from the last with a thesis on exchange rates and consumption under Olivier Blanchard, Ricardo Caballero and Rudiger Dornbusch.
+Pierre-Olivier Gourinchas studied at the École Polytechnique (1987–90), École des Hautes Etudes en Sciences Sociales (1990–91), École des Ponts et Chaussées (1990–93), and Massachusetts Institute of Technology (1993–96), obtaining a Ph.D. from the last with a thesis on exchange rates and consumption under Olivier Blanchard, Ricardo Caballero and Rudiger Dornbusch.
 Since his graduation, Gourinchas has held academic positions at the Stanford Graduate School of Business, Princeton University, and - since 2003 - at the University of California, Berkeley, where he has been the Director of the Clausen Center for International Business and Policy since 2013.
 Moreover, Gourinchas is also editor-in-chief of the IMF Economic Review, managing editor of the Journal of International Economics and co-director of the NBER International Finance and Macroeconomics programme.
 He is a fellow of the Econometric Society.

 IMF

 Effective January 24, 2022, he was appointed the Chief Economist of the International Monetary Fund (IMF), succeeding Gita Gopinath.
 As Chief Economist, he is part of the Senior Leadership of the IMF.

 In October 2023, Gourinchas advised central banks to keep monetary policy tightened as despite some decreases in late 2023, the risks from inflation to the health of economies remained high.

 In January 2024, he issued an updated IMF World Economic Outlook in which he described projected global economic growth and the status of inflation.
 He has stated that US economic growth, fiscal stimulus in China and risks from wars are relevant in IMF forecasting.

+He stepped down from his IMF positions at the end of June 2026.